digitalfondue/npjt-extra/README.md

 If the db name match the db parameter specified in a @QueryOverride, the associated String value will be used.

+*Note*: if you are defining a custom mapper in the @Query annotation, _you_ must specify it in the @QueryOverride too!

 #### Fetch generated keys